pallok96/uniProjects/boolProj/README: HowTo || Report.txt

  ming the same task (e.g. "compTTbyDef").

  Please let us recall our advice: read the comments to the code!
+ Type 'python3 boolproj.py' in the command line and get started!
  Enjoy! :D

  Authors: Paolo Piasenti & Alberto Ibrisevic